knightlab-analyses/qurro-mackerel-analysis/figures/README.md

 Synechococcales log-ratio.

 ## `biggify.py`, `output_template.html`, and `htmls-with-pretty-figures/`
-This Python 3 script goes through `raw-jsons/` and alters the Vega-Lite JSON specs in various ways (decreasing the numbers of ticks, increasing font sizes, etc.) in order to make these plots more readable in the Qurro paper.
+`biggify.py` is a Python 3 script that goes through `raw-jsons/` and alters each Vega-Lite JSON spec in various ways (decreasing the numbers of ticks, increasing font sizes, etc.) in order to make the plots described by these specs more readable in the Qurro paper.
-Furthermore, it'll produce an HTML file for each JSON spec in the `htmls-with-pretty-figures/` directory: this HTML file is based on the contents of `output_template.html`.
+Furthermore, this script will produce an HTML file for each JSON spec in the `htmls-with-pretty-figures/` directory: this HTML file is based on the contents of `output_template.html`.

+The reason we do things this way is 1) so that we can automate these changes for arbitrary specs, and 2) so that we can use versions of Vega, Vega-Lite, and Vega-Embed that roughly match with what Qurro currently uses.
+(Due to Vega\* version updates, loading these plots in the Vega Editor produces slightly different-looking outputs.)
+Thanks to Dominik Moritz for suggesting this general idea for working with relatively old versions of Vega\*.

 This script adjusts its modifications somewhat based on the name of the JSON filename -- e.g. files with `rankplot` in their name are modified in a